8ta4/accent/DONTREADME.md

 > Does this tool use ElevenLabs' text to speech?

 Nope, because it's too pricey.
 [For 40 hours of audio a month, it would cost $330](https://elevenlabs.io/pricing#:~:text=Scale-,%24330/mo,-For%20growing%20publishers), and that's over budget.

+> What text-to-speech API does this tool use?

+`accent` uses OpenAI's text-to-speech API.